Virtual Workout Room (VWR) is coming soon!

 Cloud-Based Learning Tools

-With cloud-based programs and applications, students can easily store, access, and share their work from anywhere, reducing stress around managing deadlines or keeping track of physical materials.
-This flexibility can be a game-changer for students with mental health or chronic pain conditions who may need to work from home or during non-traditional hours.
+With cloud-based programs and applications, students can easily store, access, and share their work from anywhere, which is particularly beneficial for those in post-secondary education managing invisible disabilities.
+This flexibility can significantly reduce stress around meeting deadlines or keeping track of physical materials, especially for students with mental health or chronic pain conditions who may need to work from home or during non-traditional hours.

 Improved Collaboration